Keith-Cancel/Bunki/readme.md

 The name is Japanese word bunki (分岐) which means to branch off.
 I consider the name quite fitting for a coroutine library just google image (分岐) and you will see what I mean.

-Currently supports the Sys-V call convention for x86_64 and the Win64 x64_86 calling convention, and aarch64.
+Currently supports the Sys-V calling convention for x86_64 and the Win64 x64_86 calling convention, and aarch64.

 Issues and PRs are welcome 😃